PHPBootstrapTableEdit/PHPBootstrapTableEdit/readme.md

 ```

 - **sql**
-specify sql statement to populate a select, radio, or checkbox input.
+Specify sql statement to populate a select, radio, or checkbox input.
 The first column is the value, the second column is the displayed title.
 Example:
 ```php